tikerlade/java_thesis/README.md

 # Reductions of search problems (Java)
 The goal of this project is to complete reductions of search problems in Java.

+## How to run
+This is a gradle project.
+To run it in GUI form use `./gradlew run`.

 ## Plan of supported reductions
 * SAT → 3-SAT
 * IS → VC (vertex cover problem)